Aki-Matilda Høegh-Dam

-Aki-Matilda Tilia Ditte Høegh-Dam (born 17 October 1996) is a Greenlandic pro-independence politician who currently serves in the Folketing and concurrently in the Inatsisartut.
+Aki-Matilda Høegh-Dam (born 17 October 1996) is a Greenlandic nationalist politician who currently serves in the Inatsisartut.
 She was elected to the Folketing during the 2019 Danish general election at the age of 22, becoming its youngest member.
-Previously a member of Siumut, she is now a member of Naleraq.
+Previously a member of the centre-left Siumut, she is now a member of the centre-right Naleraq Party.

 Early life

-Born on 17 October 1996 in Hillerød, Aki-Matilda Tilia Ditte Høegh-Dam is the daughter of Kim Høegh-Dam, a fisherman and seaman, and Bitten Høegh-Dam, a schoolteacher.
+Born on 17 October 1996 in Hillerød, Aki-Matilda Høegh-Dam is the daughter of Kim Høegh-Dam, a fisherman and seaman, and Bitten Høegh-Dam, a schoolteacher.
 The youngest child in the family, she has two brothers and two half-sisters on her father's side.
 She is half Danish and half Greenlandic with two Danish and two ethnically Greenlandic grandparents.
 She was brought up in Sisimiut on Greenland's west coast.
 When she was 15, as a volunteer in Nakuusa (UNICEF's project in support of Greenlandic children), she went on a trip around Greenland's coast during which she discussed politics with a friend.
 As a result, she decided to join Siumut, a social democratic political party.
 After joining the party's youth organization, her interest in politics continued to grow.

 After graduating from high school, in 2014 she began studying political science at the University of Copenhagen and graduated in 2019.
 In 2015, she participated in the Miss Denmark competition.
 Although she finished in sixth place, the event did much to draw attention to her in Greenland.